Open in new tab: Educ courses in the current Schedule of Classes

 Educ 309 Race, Class, and Educational Policy

 How do competing theories explain educational inequality?
 How do different policies attempt to address it?
 Topics include economic and cultural capital, racial identity formation, desegregation, multiculturalism, detracking, school choice, school-family relationships, and affirmative action.
 Student groups will expand upon the readings by designing, conducting, and presenting research projects as part of the community-learning component for this seminar.
-Enrollment limited to 20.
+Pre-req: Educ 200 or permission of instructor.
+Enrollment limited to 19.

 EDUC 310 Testing: From IQ to Common Core